goandseeleah/gambling-soccer/README.md

 ## Some problems observed from logistic prediction
 * Draw games are seldom predicted correctly (almost 100 percent wrong)
 * Model seldom predicts a outcome to be draw
+* Beta feature rectify one game prediction to be correct, reason?

 ## Next inspection step
 * Consider the teams occupied in each wrong prediction